ministryofjustice/rd-search-backend/README.md

 pip install -e ".[dev,frontend,api]"
 ```

+To build the package manifest with hatchling, run `hatchling build` from
+terminal at the project root.
+By default this writes to ./dist/, but can be
+directed with the `-d` flag.

 ### Adding new dependencies

 If you need to add a new dependency, insert it into setup.py, using the `dev`, `frontend`, or `api` section of